 Ashdown is a very small city located in the state of Arkansas.
 With a population of 4,479 people and three constituent neighborhoods, Ashdown is the 69th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Ashdown is generally considered to be a blue-collar town.
-36.98% of the Ashdown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ashdown is a blue-collar town, with 36.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ashdown is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Ashdown who work in food service (8.08%), healthcare (7.32%), and sales jobs (7.19%).

-Being a small city, Ashdown does not have a public transit system used by locals to get to and from work.
+Ashdown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Ashdown have a very low rate of college education: just 6.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.